cp6/Reddit-video-downloader/README.md

 ## Features and usage

-Make sure the class is included
+Make sure the class is included with:
 ```php
 require_once('rdt-video.php');
 ```
-Call a new instance with the Reddit post url
+Call the RDTvideo class with the Reddit post url that you want to download the video from:
 ```php
 $call = new RDTvideo();
 $call->getVideoLink('https://www.reddit.com/r/funny/comments/d8qo81/baby_crocodiles_sound_like_theyre_shooting_laser/');